aliHosseinNezhad/PersianRadialTimePicker/README.md

 This library offers a Radial time picker designed on [Google's Material Design Principals For Pickers](http://www.google.com/design/spec/components/pickers.html) for Android 4.4 (API 19) +.
 Persian Radial Time Picker via Bottom sheet design.
 Developed by [@aliHosseinNezhad](https://github.com/aliHosseinNezhad).
+</br>You can customize it in any color and text. we made this very flexible!!

 <img src="resources/ezgif.com-gif-maker.gif" height="500" width="300">